trafiklab/trafiklab.se/content/docs/using-trafiklab-data/our-sdks-and-libraries/_index.md

 SL APIs.
 They are interchangeable, meaning your code doesn't need any modification to change the data source.
 They are also updated when APIs are updated, meaning you don't get breaking changes in your code.

-The SDKs can be found at Github:
+The SDKs can be found at GitHub:

 * ResRobot: [https://github.com/trafiklab/resrobot-php-sdk](https://github.com/trafiklab/resrobot-php-sdk)
 * SL: [https://github.com/trafiklab/sl-php-sdk](https://github.com/trafiklab/sl-php-sdk)